 Evaluations of 187 temporomandibular disorder (TMD) patients and 99 healthy controls revealed that TMD patients generally score lower on sleep quality assessments.
 However, further analysis showed that TMD patients with a history of whiplash tend to experience even greater sleep disturbances, which highlights the importance of seeking appropriate care following a car accident, slip and fall, or sports collision when a whiplash injury may have been sustained.
 Doctors of chiropractic frequently treat patients suffering from whiplash and TMD with a high degree of patient satisfaction.

 Journal of Oral & Facial Pain and Headache, October 2017

 Wellness/Prevention: Lung Cancer Prevention.

-Lung cancer screenings are important because lung cancer often lacks symptoms in its earlies stages.
+Lung cancer screenings are important because lung cancer often lacks symptoms in its earliest stages.
 The American Lung Association notes that low dose CT scans can help detect lung cancer in its early stages when it’s easier to treat and though screening is not suitable for everyone, it is recommended for those at a greater risk for developing the disease, such as smokers or those exposed to secondhand smoke or radon.

 American Lung Association, October 2017